UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 **Treasure Traps**: Treasure traps such as locks with poison needles, or a weighted plate underneath a statuette, can only be detected by spending a turn searching the treasure.
 Characters can attempt to disarm them, but failure will trigger the trap.
 Traps deal damage directly to an ability score on a failed save.

 > Again, these trap and door rules are me trying to take mechanisms that are present in OD&D and make them fit into Cairn mechanics.

 ---

+## Tunnelling

+One man can move a 5x5x5ft cube of dirt every 2 hours, or the same volume of rock every 4 hours.
+The appropriate tools such as pickaxes and shovels are required.

+Tunnels can be crawled through slowly if they measure 5x5ft, or walked through normally if they are 10x10ft.

+---